Getting the Best Precision and Accuracy from VLD bullets in Your Rifle.

 VLD bullets are designed with a secant ogive.
 This ogive shape allows bullets to be more efficient in flight (retain more velocity = less drop and wind deflection).
 While this result is desirable for many rifle shooters the secant ogive on the VLD bullets produces another result in many rifles.
 It can be difficult to get the VLD to group well (poor accuracy).

-For years we encouraged shooters to use a base of cartridge to end of bearing surface OAL (I will use the term COAL to represent this dimension) which allows the VLD to touch the rifling or to be jammed in the rifling.
+For years we encouraged shooters to use the cartridge case base to ogive (CBTO) measurement to the lands which allows the VLD bullet to touch the rifling or be jammed in the rifling.
 This provided excellent results for many shooters but there were others who did not achieve top performance with the VLD jammed in their rifling.
 These shooters were left with the belief that the VLD bullets just won’t shoot in their rifle.

 Other groups of shooters were discouraged by our recommendation to touch the rifling.
 Some of these shooters knew that at some point during a target competition they will be asked to remove a live round.
 With the bullet jammed in the rifling there was a good chance the bullet will stick in the barrel which could result in an action full of powder.
 This is hard on a shooter during a match.